CSC207-UofT/plannr/phase2/design_document.md

 * `Database` should be in the `gateways` package (Should be solved after 's PR)
 * Activities need to be properly categorized and moved to the respective packages

-## Design Document Statement

-### Is all the above discussed in an organized way?
-We, the group members of Generic name can confirm that all elements of the design document are present in order and completed to the best of our ability.

-### Does your design document convince your team that you deserve the grade you are hoping to earn?
-Our design document is detailed and clear while also containing extra features such as instructions on how to set up the app and how run certain features.

 ***